 Mortgage Servicing Rights (MSR)

-The mortgage servicer is responsible for various aspects of loan administration, which typically include collecting monthly payments from borrowers, maintaining escrow accounts (if applicable), managing delinquencies and defaults, handling customer inquiries and complaints, and ensuring compliance with relevant regulations.
+The mortgage servicer is responsible for various aspects of loan administration.
+They typically include collecting monthly payments from borrowers, maintaining escrow accounts (if applicable), managing delinquencies and defaults, handling customer inquiries and complaints, and ensuring compliance with relevant regulations.

-The transfer of MSR from one entity to another often occurs in the secondary mortgage market, where mortgage-backed securities (MBS) are bought and sold.
+The transfer of MSR from one entity to another often occurs in the secondary mortgage market.
+This is where one can buy and sell mortgage-backed securities (MBS).
 Investors or financial institutions may purchase MSRs as an investment, as they can provide a steady stream of cash flows from the servicing fees collected on the mortgage loans.

 It’s important to note that the transfer of MSR does not involve the transfer of the underlying mortgage note itself.
 The ownership of the loan and the associated risks remain with the original lender or investor.
 The MSR only represents the right to service the loan and earn the associated fees and compensation for the servicing activities.